xuyangcao/paper_reading/README.md

 - The channel attention module with multi-scale grid average pooling (MSGRAP) allowed maintaining local and global information for the semantic segmentation of breast tumors in ultrasound images.
 In contrast, the channel attention module with global average pooling could only maintain global information

-### Auto-context Fully Convolutional Network for Levator Hiatus Segmentation in Ultirasound Images, ISBI 2018, $\clubsuit \clubsuit$
+### Auto-context Fully Convolutional Network for Levator Hiatus Segmentation in Ultirasound Images, ISBI 2018

 **Problem**
 - Developing automatic methods for the levator hiatus (LH) segmentation is a necessary and crucial image-processing issue that needs to be resolved to achieve more objective and efficient female pelvic floor dysfunction (FPFD) examinations.